 The process goes through cycles of reflection and action and utilizes the rich knowledge base and personal experience of experts (from architecture, from midwifery, from health policy, from digital media, etc).

-Material from the co-desing sessions.
+Presentations from the co-desing sessions.

 A short overview of things we have done: initiatives, presentations, list of references, videos, and publications.